 Zenefits lets businesses process multiple deductions and automatically handles federal and state tax filings, including new hire filing and 1099 filings to the IRS.
 Garnishments are no trouble, as the platform calculates and sets aside garnishment withholding sums.

-Gusto acts as a broker and helps employers offer their workers health and financial benefits.
-These affordable benefits include low-cost workers comp, commuter benefits, and HSA and FSA options.
+Unlike many of its main payroll competitors, Gusto acts as a broker and helps employers offer their workers health and financial benefits.
+These affordable Gusto benefits include low-cost workers comp, commuter benefits, and HSA and FSA options.
 In addition, the premium Gusto plan provides users access to 401ks and dental, vision and health insurance administration.
-Gusto allows users to integrate existing brokers and eligible health plans for easier management.
+Note that Gusto’s health insurance coverage is limited to 38 U.S. states.

 Gusto lets you view and share a wide range of reports related to payroll, benefits, workers and taxes.
 For instance, worker time-off data can be organized by date, department or employee so you can generate the right reports for your needs.